hl395/steer-prediction/README.md

 ![alt text][shifted]

 Note: I only use data augmentation in training phase, thus for each data point(sample), I will select FOUR images: center, left, right and horizontal shifting on center image.
 Then these four images then go through data augmentation process: Image Flipping, Brightness Augmentation and Shadow Augmentation.
-In validation phase, only center images with simulator provided angel labels are used to guarantee accuracy.
+In validation phase, only center images with simulator provided angle labels are used to guarantee accuracy.

 To summary, we will have approximately 13,251 data points available for training, and total number of images is around 53,004 with augmentation.